Uttarakhand movement: Uttarakhand State Formation Arguments

-With the establishment of a firm democracy the demands for statehood in India have shifted from largely language, culture, ethnicity, religion, etc. based to demands for control over resources and more regional-governance, as these regions often perceive political apathy or neglect by the parent state government, which doesn't adequately invest in the region's development or fails to understand it's unique requirements.
+With the establishment of a firm democracy the demands for statehood in India have shifted from largely language, culture, ethnicity, religion, etc. based to demands for control over resources and more regional-governance, as these regions often perceive political apathy or neglect by the parent state government, which doesn't adequately invest in the region's development or fails to understand its unique requirements.

+The amplification for the demands of Uttarakhand formation in the early 90s can laregley be attributed to an unequal resource control between the hill and plain districts.
+Difference in language, cultural practices and ethenic makeup of the two regions deepened the divide.